SpookSpruce/LastHopeLost.exe/README.md

 Phase1 Complete!

 Code will be open sourced with the executables in releases once ready.\
-You can clone, modify this code and commercialize it if you want but you HAVE TO include owner's name(@SpookSpruce) and reference original name if renaming to other.
+You can clone, modify this code and commercialize it if you want but you HAVE TO include @SpookSpruce and reference original name if renaming to other.

 **INFORMATION**\
 The malicious code will be kept in src/com/lasthopelost/execute.java